ngxs/store/docs/concepts/select.md

 }
 ```

-then you can use `@Select` to call this function with the parameter provided.
+Then you can use `selectSignal` to call this function with the parameter provided:

 ```ts
 import { Store } from '@ngxs/store';